Delt06/page/pages/index.md

   </div>
 </div>

-I work with Unity since 2018.
-I am mostly interested in game architecture and graphics programming.
+I'm a Unity Developer and Graphics Programmer.
+I've been developing games in Unity since 2018.
+At the moment, I specialize in DirectX 12 and Unity graphics programming.
+My additional areas of expertise are gameplay programming and game architecture.

 <div class="row">
 {% include about/skills.html title="Programming Skills" source=site.data.programming-skills %}